LucaHermann/mobee-technic-test/README.md

 ## usages

 1. run npm install
-2. on the npm script launch dev for launch the json-server and the react app
+2. run npm run dev for launch the json-server and the react app
+3. on your web browser open localhost:3000